 a.
 For it was of the LORD to harden their hearts, that they should come against Israel in battle, that He might utterly destroy them: We are told that in part, this judgment on the Canaanites was accomplished when God did harden their hearts against Israel.
 The hardening of men’s hearts is when God gives man up to the sin that is in his heart (Romans 1:24-28).

 b.
 As the LORD had commanded Moses: We need not think that God poured out some particular judgment upon the Canaanites.
 He dealt with their hearts the same way He deals with all men’s hearts, but God’s grace either hardens the heart or it softens it.

 And at that time Joshua came and cut off the Anakim from the mountains: from Hebron, from Debir, from Anab, from all the mountains of Judah, and from all the mountains of Israel; Joshua utterly destroyed them with their cities.
 None of the Anakim were left in the land of the children of Israel; they remained only in Gaza, in Gath, and in Ashdod.

 a.
-At that time Joshua came and cut off the Anakim from the mountains: It was a fear of the Anakim – this tribe of exceptionally large and strong people – that had made Israel too afraid to enter the land some forty years ago (Numbers 13:27-33).
+At that time Joshua came and cut off the Anakim from the mountains: It was fear of the Anakim – a tribe of exceptionally large and strong people – that had made Israel too afraid to enter the land some forty years before (Numbers 13:27-33).

 b.
 None of the Anakim were left in the land of the children of Israel: Here, the foes of 40 years ago fall.
 They were no match for an army that was blessed and directed by God.